jinghuazhao/Caprion/utils/EPCR-PROC.md

-# EPCR-PROC in Caprion pilot study
+# EPCR-PROC in the Caprion pilot study

-From ~/rds/projects/Caprion_proteomics/pilot/, the EPCR-PROC/ directory contains part of the results in this document and association results for phase I were extracted from bgen/ and for phase II from bgen2/EPCR-PROC/ also with results on piptides.

 ## Annotations
 ```